 - Both companies and freelancers will have to provide access to all the necessary programs by which their recipients can read, download, and print electronic invoices.

 - The invoices should be available electronically to the recipients for at least four years.

 - If the company or freelancer does not provide the option to receive electronic invoices, then an administrative offense will be charged to the party.

-- Electronic invoices should comply with all the invoicing regulations as laid by the Spanish government.
+- Electronic invoices should comply with all the invoicing regulations laid out by the Spanish government.

 As part of its initiative, the Spanish government has also started the Digital Toolkit Program, through which it is helping companies financially to adapt to a system of electronic invoices.

-Ukraine is also moving towards an electronic invoicing system to improve business processes in the country.
+Ukraine is also moving towards an electronic invoicing system to improve business processes.
 As its first step, large taxpayers will have to implement SAF-T on request from 1 January 2023.